alexqguo/drinking-board-game-v2/README.md

 ## TODOs

 Boards:
-* Add back Gen2/3 boards
+* Add back Gen3 board
   * A bit of ApplyMoveConditionRule
-  * GroupRollRule
   * RollAugmentRule
-  * AnchorRule
-  * more?
   * Remove `requireDiceRolls`
 * Add Zelda board

 Cleanup:
 * Move game extensions to external modules?
-* Better handling of creating/joining game
 * Remove multi dice rolls in one click.
 Not used and lots of overhead
 * Alert state is a bit messy
 * Extensions/non components need i18n support
 * Actions now how a `ruleId` on them to indicate where they came from, this should be incorporated into the `Alert` component's logic as well so that all actions aren't grouped together
+* Replace Evergreen with MUI or Bulma or something else.
+Not sure why I made this decision two years ago to begin with

 Parity:
 * Finish rule implementations